Day 1 – Aug 5, Thursday

 This afternoon we’ll visit a single mom who has her own small handicraft business at Khatgal village.

-Stay in same ger Ashihai camp
+Stay in same ger Ashihai camp as the night before.

 Driving Distance: 1 hour